Tareck El Aissami: Personal life

 El Aissami is married and has two children.
 His sister, Haifa El Aissami, served as Venezuela's ambassador to the Netherlands until 2016.
 El Aissami is often seen surrounded by his bodyguards, whom he personally selects.

 El Aissami and his father both showed support for the government of Saddam Hussein following the U.S. invasion of Iraq in 2003.
 His father, Zaidan, wrote the article "Proud to be a Taliban", describing United States President George W. Bush as "genocidal, mentally deranged, a liar and a racist" while also describing the leader of Al-Qaeda as "the great Mujahedeen, Sheik Osama bin Laden".
 Zaidan El Aissami also alleged that the United States may have been responsible for the 11 September terrorist attacks to create an excuse to invade Afghanistan.

 On 4 February 2015, it was revealed that Aragua FC had signed him as a striker.
-Aragua FC was heavily sponsored from El Aissami's state and there are no records of him receiving playing time on the field as of January 2017.
+Aragua FC was heavily sponsored by El Aissami's entities and there are no records of him receiving playing time on the field as of January 2017.

 Prior to his participation in dialogue between the opposition and Venezuelan government as well as his appointment to the vice presidency, members of El Aissami's family, including his father and mother, traveled to stay in the United States for unknown reasons in late October 2016.

-During the pandemic in Venezuela, El Aissami tested positive for COVID-19 on 10 July 2020.